anilsimha13/core-react/README.md

   - Example: `<div className="bg-blue-500 text-white p-4 rounded-lg">Hello Tailwind!</div>`
   - Dynamic size or color using template literals
   - Example: `<div className={`text-${size} text-${color}`}>Dynamic Text</div>`

+## Episode-11 | Data is the New Oil

+- Higher-Order Components (HOC)
+  - A function that takes a component and returns a new component
+  - Used for reusing component logic
+  - Example: withLoading HOC to show a loading spinner while data is being fetched
+- Controlled vs Uncontrolled Components
+  - Controlled Components: Form elements where the value is controlled by React state
+  - Uncontrolled Components: Form elements where the value is controlled by the DOM